andycranston/usbserialcaretaker/README.md

 If more than ten `ttyUSBX` files get created the `usbserialcaretaker` script will get confused.

-After a reboot any USN serial dongles may have to temporarily disconnected for ten seconds or so and then reconnected to get a login prompt displayed.
+After a reboot any USB serial dongles may have to be temporarily disconnected for ten seconds or so and then reconnected to get a login prompt displayed.

 Sometimes the file: